Masimo (NASDAQ:MASI) Issues FY 2022 Earnings Guidance

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-American Century Companies Inc. increased its holdings in Masimo by 2.3% during the 1st quarter.
-American Century Companies Inc. now owns 8,799 shares of the medical equipment provider’s stock valued at $1,281,000 after acquiring an additional 194 shares in the last quarter.
-Great West Life Assurance Co.
-Can boosted its stake in shares of Masimo by 24.0% during the first quarter.
-Great West Life Assurance Co.
-Can now owns 59,540 shares of the medical equipment provider’s stock valued at $9,049,000 after acquiring an additional 11,543 shares during the last quarter.
-Dimensional Fund Advisors LP increased its position in Masimo by 3.9% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 226,526 shares of the medical equipment provider’s stock worth $32,977,000 after purchasing an additional 8,501 shares in the last quarter.
-Canada Pension Plan Investment Board raised its stake in Masimo by 1,011.6% in the 1st quarter.
-Canada Pension Plan Investment Board now owns 2,390 shares of the medical equipment provider’s stock valued at $348,000 after purchasing an additional 2,175 shares during the last quarter.
-Finally, Vanguard Group Inc. lifted its holdings in Masimo by 1.5% in the 1st quarter.
-Vanguard Group Inc. now owns 4,775,660 shares of the medical equipment provider’s stock valued at $695,050,000 after purchasing an additional 71,918 shares in the last quarter.
-92.03% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently modified their holdings of the business.
+Lazard Asset Management LLC lifted its position in Masimo by 20.0% during the first quarter.
+Lazard Asset Management LLC now owns 485 shares of the medical equipment provider’s stock worth $70,000 after purchasing an additional 81 shares during the period.
+American Century Companies Inc. lifted its position in Masimo by 2.3% during the first quarter.
+American Century Companies Inc. now owns 8,799 shares of the medical equipment provider’s stock worth $1,281,000 after purchasing an additional 194 shares during the period.
+Federated Hermes Inc. lifted its position in Masimo by 1.3% during the first quarter.
+Federated Hermes Inc. now owns 18,215 shares of the medical equipment provider’s stock worth $2,651,000 after purchasing an additional 226 shares during the period.
+Vident Investment Advisory LLC lifted its position in Masimo by 18.0% during the first quarter.
+Vident Investment Advisory LLC now owns 2,148 shares of the medical equipment provider’s stock worth $312,000 after purchasing an additional 328 shares during the period.
+Finally, Captrust Financial Advisors lifted its position in Masimo by 46.2% during the first quarter.
+Captrust Financial Advisors now owns 1,392 shares of the medical equipment provider’s stock worth $203,000 after purchasing an additional 440 shares during the period.
+Institutional investors own 92.03% of the company’s stock.

 About Masimo